-An abridged history of the Milwaukee Intermodal Station
+A Brief History of the Milwaukee Intermodal Station

-The Milwaukee Road Railroad built this station in the early 1960s.
-During that time, the station served passengers for the Milwaukee Road, Chicago & Northwestern railroads and office space.
-This station was known as Milwaukee Union Station from 1965 to 2007, and in 2007, it was renamed the Milwaukee Intermodal Station.
+The Milwaukee Road Railroad constructed this station in the early 1960s.
+During that time, it served passengers on the Milwaukee Road and Chicago & Northwestern railroads and provided office space.

 The Milwaukee Intermodal Station Today